Designed and executed by Ash Abdullah

-Originally created for shadow work, the images in this deck were created to read vertically (in progressive relations to the stages within its suit) as well as horizontally (pip in its respective suit reflect the Cognitive, Behavioural, Emotional and Physical aspects of its numerically associated Trump card).
+Originally created for shadow work, the images in this deck were created to read vertically (in progressive relations to the stages within its suit) as well as horizontally (pip in its respective suit reflects the cognitive, behavioural, emotional and physical aspects of its numerically associated trump card).

 It is a deck of Playing cards.

 It is a deck of Divination cards: Tarot cards.